rtomas/key-kiss/README.md

 There are two apps in this project:

-1. A cli (secret-image-cli) that creates and image since a deterministic order for characters in matrix with a personal password.
+1. A CLI `/secret-image-cli` that creates and image since a deterministic order for characters in matrix with a personal password.

-2. A web app (slots-paper-create) that lets you choose the slots of your private key character in each col.
+2. A web app `/slots-paper-create` that lets you choose the slots of your private key character in each col.

 [https://editor.p5js.org/rtomas/full/o1YL8Iw6J](https://editor.p5js.org/rtomas/full/o1YL8Iw6J)

 ## How it works

-### Create the secret kiss paper.
+### Create the deterministic image & the secret kiss paper.

-1. Generate a new image with your personal password.
-Execute the cli.
+1. Generate a new deterministic image with your password.
+Execute the CLI.

     - `git clone https://github.com/rtomas/key-kiss.git`
     - `cd secret-image-cli`